learning-zone/python-basics/README.md

 With regard to the question of when using Python is the “right choice” for a project, the complete answer also depends on a number of issues orthogonal to the language itself, such as prior technology investment, skill set of the team, and so on.
 Although the question as stated above implies interest in a strictly technical answer, a developer who will raise these additional issues in an interview will always “score more points” with me since it indicates an awareness of, and sensitivity to, the “bigger picture” (i.e., beyond just the technology being employed).
 Conversely, a response that Python is always the right choice is a clear sign of an unsophisticated developer.

-#### Why Python is not that much of popular, when compared to other programming languages?
+#### Q. Why Python is not that much of popular, when compared to other programming languages?

 Python is not so useful in web environment where the user interface is the browser.
 Hence, lot of people are using PHP for different design goals.
 Google is tightly connected with python as they make searching algorithms.

-#### What are the advantage and disadvantage of Python programming language?
+#### Q. What are the advantage and disadvantage of Python programming language?

 Python is more like java and bit cumbersome, but it leads to a better design.
 Python is an interpreted language, high level programming, pure object-oriented, high performance server side scripting language.

 It is not best for mobile application.
 Due to interpreter its execution speed is not up to mark as compared to compiler.

-#### What are some drawbacks of the Python language?
+#### Q. What are some drawbacks of the Python language?

 For starters, if you know a language well, you know its drawbacks, so responses such as “there’s nothing I don’t like about it” or “it has no drawbacks” are very telling indeed.